-This guidance is developed for Commonwealth Personnel and should be used to assess the Tenderer’s execution of the Deed.
-The Tenderer should seek its own independent legal advice on its execution of the Deed.
+This guidance is developed for Commonwealth Personnel and should be used to assess the Tenderer’s execution of the deed poll.
+The Tenderer should seek its own independent legal advice on its execution of the deed poll.

 (INSERT APPROPRIATE TENDERER'S EXECUTION CLAUSE)